 Research and statistics into disability, accessibility and the spending power of disabled people.

-Disabled bloggers to follow in 2021
+Disabled UK bloggers you should follow

 Understanding accessibility means understanding disabled experiences.
 And the more you learn about different disabled experiences, the more likely you are to design inclusively.